 *This post may contain affiliate links which means I earn a small commission if you purchase something by clicking my link, at no cost to you.
 Thank you!

 As a mom you probably take a ton of photos, especially now that you can take them right on your phone that is most likely always with you.
 But what in the world are you supposed to do with all those photos?
-Today, I’m going to share with you how I organize our photos and a great Mother’s Day gift idea.
+Today, I’m sharing how to organize photos quickly and easily.

 Digital cameras make it so easy to take a plethora of photos, I probably took 20 photos of my son having a popsicle for the first time.
 But let’s face it they all pretty much look the same.
 Pick your favorites and delete the rest.